7 Surprising Stats Prove the Importance of Internal Communications in 2020

 - Look at unique user logins to measure participation

-- Analyze peak times to see when the best time to post announcements is
+- Analyze peak times to identify the best time to post announcements

 If you’re conducting surveys...